backstage/backstage/docs/support/project-structure.md

   where we keep all of our documentation Markdown files.
 These ends up on http://backstage.io/docs.
-Just keep in mind that changes to the [`sidebars.json`](https://github.com/spotify/backstage/blob/master/microsite/sidebars.json) file also needs to be updated.
+Just keep in mind that changes to the [`sidebars.json`](https://github.com/spotify/backstage/blob/master/microsite/sidebars.json) file may be needed as sections are added/removed.

 - [`.editorconfig`](https://github.com/spotify/backstage/tree/master/.editorconfig) -
   A configuration file used by most common code editors.